SidonTheTroll/Erstes-Jahr/IP/8-database-concepts.md

 This property states that the ordering of the rows in the relational table has no meaning.
 Rows can be retrieved in any order and in various sequences.

+### Properties or Relations

+#### Values are automatically

+Columns and rows in a relational table cannot contain groups of groups of arrays of values (a row cannot contain multiple values for a `phone_number` column).
+Exactly, a column must have one value of a row.